 Preserving Jack-O-Lanterns

 Pumpkins are everywhere during this fall season.
-One of our neighbors carved their pumpkins several weeks ago and with the heat those poor jack-o-lanterns collapsed pretty quickly.
-Carving pumpkins into jack-o’-lanterns is an art form that comes in all shapes, sizes and levels of difficulty.
+One of our neighbors carved their pumpkins several weeks ago, and with the heat, those poor jack-o-lanterns collapsed quickly.
+Carving pumpkins into jack-o’-lanterns is an art form in all shapes, sizes, and difficulty levels.
 The final product (usually) makes the pumpkin carvers proud and anxious to display their work.
-However, often just a few days later, the pumpkin creation may start to wither and rot, and eventually, mold will take over.
+However, often, just a few days later, the pumpkin creation may start to wither and rot, and eventually, mold will take over.
 Why does this happen?
-When we carve the pumpkin it exposes the insides to air flow and other environmental factors.
-Molds are a fungal micro-organism that have the potential to live everywhere.
+Carving the pumpkin exposes the insides to airflow and other environmental factors.
+Molds are a fungal microorganism that has the potential to live everywhere.
 These fungi release tiny, lightweight spores that allow them to travel through the air.
-They can then infect and cause carved pumpkins to shrivel, soften and start to grow fuzzy, grey mold.
-Some factors to help keep your jack-o-lanterns for a longer period:
+They can then infect and cause carved pumpkins to shrivel, soften, and grow fuzzy, grey mold.
+Some factors to help keep your jack-o-lanterns for a more extended period:

-2. Sterilize spoons, knives or other carving tools before use, especially between pumpkin carving.
+- Sterilize spoons, knives, or other carving tools before use, especially when carving pumpkins.

-4. To prevent mold and help keep the pumpkin fresh you can either:
+- To prevent mold and help keep the pumpkin fresh, you can either:

-1. Dip, wash or spray your finished carving with a 10 percent bleach solution
+- Dip, wash, or spray your finished carving with a 10 percent bleach solution

-6. Consider using an electric light or glow stick instead of a candle.
-This will prevent the gourd from “cooking”.
+- Consider using an electric light or glow stick instead of a candle.
+This will prevent the gourd from “cooking.”

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.